victoriaportnaya/DS_Internship/README.md

 - **Satellite Images**: For the keypoints matching project, you need satellite images in the expected format (e.g., Sentinel-2 bands in `.jp2` format).
 - **Model Weights**: The SuperPoint and SuperGlue models are pre-trained and included in the cloned repository.
 No additional training is required.
 - **Results Visualization**: Output images showing the results are saved in the scripts' respective directories.
+- **Model Hosting**: The NER Mountain model is hosted on Hugging Face, making it easy to load and use in various applications.